tel: +48 22 499 98 98

 Disadvantages of neodymium magnets:

-• Potential hazard to health from tiny fragments of magnets are risky, in case of ingestion, which is crucial in the context of child safety.
-Furthermore, tiny parts of these products can complicate diagnosis after entering the body.
+• Health risk associated with microscopic parts of magnets are risky, in case of ingestion, which is particularly important in the context of child safety.
+It's also worth noting that tiny parts of these products are able to hinder the diagnostic process after entering the body.

 People with pacemakers are advised to avoid neodymium magnets.